henrik/styleguide/README.markdown

 ## `do`/`end` vs. `{}`.

-I think I prefer a mix of the two common styles.
+I prefer a mix of the two common styles.

 I like the Weirich take if it's more than one line: if you use the return value, use braces; otherwise, use `do`/`end`.